-Penalties for VAT and excise wrongdoing: other penalty issues: company and company officer penalties: notice of liability
+Penalties for VAT and excise wrongdoing: other penalty issues: company and company officer penalties: personal liability notices and appeals

 When assessing a penalty on the company for a deliberate wrongdoing, you must notify each liable officer about their individual liability to pay all or part of the penalty, following the guidance at CH406300.

 Personal liability notices (PLN’s) are subject to the same procedures and safeguards as company penalties.

 - your decision to pursue them for all or part of the penalty assessed on the company, as set out in the PLN, including whether the penalty is attributable to them, and

 - the amount of the penalty you have allocated to them.

 They cannot however appeal against your decision that they have gained or attempted to gain personally from the deliberate wrongdoing, or that the company is likely to go into liquidation.

 The liable officers do not have the right to appeal as individuals against the amount of the penalty assessed on the company and the outcome of any appeals against a PLN have no effect on the company penalty.

 Any appeal against the company penalty will be considered separately and can only be appealed by the company or the administrator/insolvency practitioner if the company is being wound up.

 Although a company officer cannot individually appeal against the company penalty or underlying tax assessment, where the company or administrator has decided not to appeal the company penalty, the company officer can ask the reviewing officer or tribunal to take account of the circumstances of the inaccuracy provided these have a direct bearing on the penalty allocated to the individual officer.